rackerlabs/design-system/_component_design/table-control.md

 The header of the table can include the following controls:

-- **Bulk selection (Optional)**:
+- **Bulk selection (Optional)**: When the user clicks the bulk selection checkbox, all records in on the current page are selected.
-- **Sorting (Optional)**:

-OLD CONTENT
-The filter button is a specialized button used on top of a table.
-It is **always** the final button in a button group.
-Filter buttons come in the following variations:

-- Regular
-- Compact
-- Truncated
-- Truncated-compact
+- **Sorting (Optional)**: Users can sort the table rows to appear either in ascending order or descending order.

 {% endcolumn %}